 Types of Pronoun

-Pronouns are classified into following types:
+Pronouns are divided into the following types.

 1. Personal Pronouns